 - 60g (half a stick) unsalted butter: 15g (1 tablespoon) for buttering the dish, and 45g (3 tablespoons) for the caramel layer

-- 100g demerara sugar (½ cup packed); or use light brown or Muscavado sugar
+- 100g Demerara sugar (½ cup packed); or use light brown or Muscovado sugar

 For the cake-y topping:

 - 1 large egg, plus 1 extra yolk

 - 175g (¾ cup) caster sugar (superfine or granulated sugar)

 - 100g (¾ cup sifted before measuring) soft “00” or cake flour, sifted (or use plain or all-purpose flour)

 - 100g (1 stick, minus 1 tablespoon) unsalted butter

 - Butter the pie dish well with 1 tablespoon of the softened butter.
 Sprinkle the Demerara (or light brown or Muscovado) sugar evenly over the bottom of the dish, and then lay small pieces of the remaining butter on top of the sugar at even intervals.
 Put the pie dish in the hot oven for about 10 minutes or until the butter has melted into the sugar.
 The sugar need not be completely melted, but it should be on its way.